falonss703/Awesome-Uncertainty-based-Reinforcement-Learning/README.md

 ### Recent Updates

+- **2025-07-01**: Added "SRFT: A Single-Stage Method with Supervised and Reinforcement Fine-Tuning for Reasoning"
 - **2025-06-20**: Added “Reasoning with Exploration: An Entropy Perspective”
 - **2025-06-20**: Added “Demystifying Reasoning Dynamics with Mutual Information: Thinking Tokens are Information Peaks in LLM Reasoning”
 - **2025-06-18**: Added “Confidence Is All You Need: Few-Shot RL Fine-Tuning of Language Models”